Last Updated:

 Your money can be matched directly to unlock a project, with minimum funds wasted on setting up complex financial return structures.

 Efficiency is normally talked about in a business context, in terms of making business operations more efficient and so more cost-effective and so making more profit.
-But in a world facing so many crises we need efficiency in achieving impact.
+But with safe living conditions threatened we need efficiency in achieving impact.
 We need to be focusing on how we can best use our resources to achieve impact quickly and at scale.

 It’s just maths.